 |Can handle large volume of data easily.||Simple queries require some programming knowledge.|

 |Supports unstructured data.||NoSQL databases still demand a lot of technical skills with both installation and maintenance.|

 |Simplified data model.||As NoSQL DB is new, very less expertise is available.|

 |SQL databases can be easily installed in low-cost commodity hardware.|

-We have been using relational databases since decades, but NoSQL DBs are radically different and less mature.
-Relational databases can scale and handle Big Data.
-The difference lies in the fact that RDBMS require more effort to scale.
+We have been using relational databases for decades, but NoSQL DBs are radically different and less mature.
+Relational databases can scale and handle big data.
+The difference lies in the fact that RDBMS requires more effort to scale.